The growth of your website is dictated by many different factors, some big and some small.

 - Old fashioned logo

-- Branding that is not relevant to your industry
+- Website branding that is not relevant to your industry

 Do a comparison and bring in a few friends to get their impressions about your site.
 That may help provide you some perspective.